 Giardiasis is a common parasitic infection caused by the protozoan Giardia lamblia.
 Transmission usually occurs via the fecal-oral route (e.g., from contaminated drinking water) when traveling or living in an endemic region.
 Giardia live in two states: as active trophozoites in the human body and as infectious cysts surviving in various environments.
-Following ingestion of the cyst, individuals may experience abdominal cramps and frothy, greasy diarrhea.
+Following the ingestion of the cyst, individuals may experience abdominal cramps and frothy, greasy diarrhea.
 Diagnosis of giardiasis involves analyzing stool for microscopic confirmation of cysts or trophozoites, and possibly immunoassays to detect antigens.
 Treatment consists of antibiotic administration with metronidazole.

 - Giardia lamblia is widespread throughout the world and affects ∼ 200 million people per year worldwide.

 - Incidence: estimated 5–8/100,000 per year in the US

 - In the US, giardiasis is the most common intestinal disease caused by parasites.